 In a 7-0 decision, the Maryland Court of Appeals overturned a Montgomery County trial judge’s ruling in Lockshin v.
-Semsker that Maryland’s medical malpractice cap applies to all malpractice lawsuits, including those where one of the parties waived health claims arbitration.
+Semsker that Maryland’s medical malpractice cap applies to all malpractice lawsuits, including those where one party waived health claims arbitration.

 But that is not the only blow the opinion gives to Maryland malpractice lawyers and their clients.
-The court also ruled that because the cap applies, any pro rata reduction—in this case $1 million—applies after the cap has been applied.
-The practical difference in this ruling for the Plaintiffs in this case is that it reduced their already reduced jury award from $2,172,936 to $1,766,686, a difference of more than $400,000.
+The court also ruled that because the cap applies, any pro rata reduction—in this case, $1 million—applies after they have applied the cap.
+The practical difference in this ruling for the Plaintiffs, in this case, is that it reduced their already reduced jury award from $2,172,936 to $1,766,686, a difference of more than $400,000.

 First, I can’t figure out why this would not be a collateral source under Maryland law.
-Why is it different if an insurance company paid the bill as opposed to the health care provider waiving the bill?
+Why is it different if an insurance company paid the bill as opposed to the healthcare provider waiving the bill?
 Was there consideration for the waiving of the bill?
 Can the health care provider later renounce the waiver as lacking consideration and thus not be a valid Maryland contract?
-Is there going to be discovery after the trial for exactly what was written off?
+Will there be discovery after the trial for exactly what was written off?
 Should Maryland personal injury lawyers wait to seek reductions for medical bills until after the deadline for filing a motion for remitter has been filed?

 One of the worst Maryland malpractice plaintiffs’ appellate days in some time.

 If you are a malpractice lawyer in Maryland, you need to read this opinion.
 You can find it here.
 The Maryland Daily Record also provides an excellent summary of the first issue here.